-It's "time to take a hike," and this is where drying food for backpacking is key.
+When it's "time to take a hike," this is when drying food for backpacking safely is key.
 Being outdoors on a trail means there are no fast-food joints en route.
 And that's a good thing, right?

-See why it pays to learn just how easy it is to dehydrate food at home - leaving you plenty of time to enjoy the fresh air and sunshine, instead of being cooped up indoors.
+It's so easy to dehydrate food at home - no trips to the store - leaving you plenty of time to enjoy the fresh air and sunshine, instead of being cooped up indoors.

-Using an electric dehydrator makes light work of the task, and will pay for itself in the long run.
+Using an electric dehydrator makes light work of the task, and pays for itself in the long run.

-If you're asking yourself, "Why bother dehydrating my own food when I can buy ready-made stuff?"
+If you're asking yourself, "Why bother dehydrating food when I can buy ready-made stuff?"
 That's a good question.
-But besides saving money, the biggest advantage of making your own backpacking food is that you will know exactly what ingredients are in it.
-No need for preservatives you can't pronounce!
+Besides saving money, the biggest advantage of making your own backpacking food is that you will know exactly what ingredients are in it.
+There's no need for preservatives you can't pronounce!

 Plus, you'll create trail mixes and the like that suit your taste buds.
 Also, if you like a bargain, check out the roadside stands that sell fruits and veggies, and don't forget to take advantage of BOGO (buy one - get one) deals at your local grocery store.

 So how do you go about drying food for backpacking?
-It's a simple process and it starts with fresh fruits and vegetables, or even meats.
-Start by cleaning the produce, and slice them into evenly sized pieces so they all dry out at the same rate.
+It's a simple process and it starts with fresh fruits and vegetables.
+Start by cleaning the produce, and slice it into evenly-sized pieces so they all dry out at the same rate.

-The temperature setting is 125 to 135 degrees Fahrenheit for just about all fruits and veggies.
+The dehydrator temperature setting is between 125 to 135°F for just about all fruits and veggies.
 Let the dehydrator do its magic - which can take anywhere from six to sixteen hours.

 Patience, Grasshopper.
 It's worth it.

-The beauty of dehydrated food is how long it lasts when stored properly.
+Dehydrated food lasts a long time - when stored properly.
 Read more about storing dehydrated food here.

-When you're on your hike, the last thing you want to worry about is food spoiling in the heat, or getting squished.
+When we're hiking, the last thing we want to worry about is food spoiling in the heat, or getting squished.
+Dehydrating food takes care of that.
 Also, make batches of dried foods so you're ready to hike at the drop of a hat!

-Also, because you're not carrying around fresh fruit that quickly spoils, you're not discarding old banana skins along the way (though slipping on a banana skin was funny back in the old days), but I know that skins will "eventually" disintegrate but... why attract flies and critters unnecessarily?
+Because we're not carrying around fresh fruit that quickly spoils, and we're not discarding old banana skins along the way (though slipping on a banana skin was funny back in the old days), I know that banana skins will "eventually" disintegrate but... why attract flies and critters unnecessarily?

 The next step is to think about which foods are best for backpacking.
-Apples, bananas, and berries work great (and grapes to make raisins - just add some nuts for saltiness).
-All fruits retain their sweetness even after drying, in fact, they taste even more sweet.
+Apples, bananas, and berries work great (and grapes to make raisins).
+All fruits retain their sweetness even after drying, in fact, they taste even sweeter.

 Try bell peppers, tomatoes, and zucchini for the savory side of you.
 These types of veggies mix well with dried meats, aka "jerky."

 The key to making sure the foods are dried properly is to dry them until they're brittle.
-We need to make sure that all the moisture is removed - so that spoilage doesn't occur.
-To aid in the "spoilage department," we use oxygen absorbers inside our dehydrated food packages.
+We need to make sure that all the moisture is removed - so that spoilage doesn't happen.
+To deter spoilage, we use oxygen absorbers inside our dehydrated food packages.

 Pop in an oxygen absorber prior to drawing the air out of the bag.
 Read more about vacuum-sealer bags here.

-When drying food for backpacking, you'll see that it takes up far less space - compared to their fresh counterparts.
+When drying food for backpacking, I appreciate that it takes up far less space - compared to their fresh counterparts.

 A major advantage, right?
 Space is at a premium in the old backpack.

-You can easily pack a couple of days' food into a corner leaving room for other essential gear.
+You can easily pack a couple of days-worth of food neatly into a corner, leaving room for other essential gear.

 Don't forget about the versatility of dried food.
 Use it in recipes for stews, soups, and stir-fries.
 Add to pasta.
-You will need to rehydrate the food in good, clean water making it ready for cooking.
+You will need to rehydrate the food in good, clean drinking water, to make it ready for cooking.

 Take a look at my "how to rehydrate" page and just look at how much carrots plump back up!